Compact hidden charm pentaquark states and QCD isomers: numerical results and discussions

-The state $uudc\bar{c}$ with $\frac{1}{2}\frac{3}{2}^-$ and pentagon and diquark structure has masses of $4369$ MeV and 4405 MeV, respectively, both of which are in agreement with the experimental data of the state $P_c(4380)^+$.
+The states $uudc\bar{c}$ with $\frac{1}{2}\frac{3}{2}^-$ and pentagon and diquark structure have masses of $4369$ MeV and 4405 MeV in the MCFTM, respectively, both of which are in agreement with the experimental data of the state $P_c(4380)^+$.
 The model therefore approves the description of the state as the compact state $uudc\bar{c}$ with $\frac{1}{2}\frac{3}{2}^-$ and pentagon or diquark structure.
 The molecule structure~\cite{4380molecule}, the diquark structure~\cite{4380diquark}, and the diquark-triquark structure~\cite{4380diquark-triquark} in various theoretical frameworks also supported the spin-parity assignment of $\frac{3}{2}^-$.
 In addition, the state $uudc\bar{c}$ with $\frac{1}{2}\frac{1}{2}^-$ and octet structure is around 4402 MeV, which is not far away from that of the state $P_c(4380)^+$.
 We can not rule out the possibility that the main component of the state $P_c(4380)^+$ may be the state $uudc\bar{c}$ with $\frac{1}{2}\frac{1}{2}^-$ and octet structure.